 In the Allowed permissions section, mark Read, Write, Delete, and Create, and clear the other options.

 It is a best practice to use near-term expiration for the account's SAS.
 To reduce risk of a compromised storage account, set the end date and time no later than what is needed for you to complete the database export operation.
+However, the SAS must be valid for a minimum of 24 hours.

 In the Allowed protocols section, select HTTPS only.